jkrumbiegel/HotTest.jl/README.md

 # you should be cd'ed into the package's root directory that you want to test
 HotTest.activate()

+# print a list of all tests that HotTest.jl can find
+HotTest.list()

 # run all tests in `test/runtests.jl`
 HotTest.test()